 Proposals

-Option 1 (Nokia):
+Option 1 (Nokia, AT&T, BT plc, Vodafone):

 Specify that a UE shall not indicate support of “no-gap” in the LTE UE capability interRAT-NeedForGapsNR-r16 if such measurements cause interruptions.

 If the SMTC of the NR interRAT carrier is partially overlapping with measurement gaps, the UE shall perform NR interRAT measurements using the gaps.